-A “Precious” moment for screenwriter Geoffrey Fletcher
+A “Precious” moment: An interview with screenwriter Geoffrey Fletcher

 In 2009, Geoffrey Fletcher’s adapted screenplay Precious won the Academy Award for Best Adapted Screenplay (making him the first ever African American to win within that category).
 The film was also the first ever work to win both the Grand Jury Prize and the Audience Award at the Sundance Film Festival.
 Now he is launching a competition in association with The Bombay Sapphire Imagination Series, at the world famous Tribeca Film Festival.
-Budding film-makers will adapt a specially released script by Fletcher and five winners will go on to direct and produce their own individual films, which will premiere at a star-studded international event in early 2013.
-The Upcoming spoke to Geoffrey Fletcher about the competition, what is important to him within film and about his renowned career to date.
+Budding filmmakers will adapt a specially released script by Fletcher and five winners will go on to direct and produce their own individual films, which will premiere at a star-studded international event in early 2013.
+The Upcoming spoke to Fletcher about the competition, what is important to him within film and about his renowned career to date.

 Hello, thank you so much for speaking to us.

 Geoffrey Fletcher: Hi!
 Yeah, fine, fine.
 How are you?